MileHacker Logo

 • Miraflores: The Malecón (cliffside promenade) offers extensive walking and jogging paths with sea views.
 Parque Kennedy (Parque Central) and Larcomar are also very pedestrian-friendly.

-• Barranco: This bohemian district features charming streets, the iconic Puente de los Suspiros (Bridge of Sighs), and a picturesque main plaza.
-It is excellent for walking and exploring its artistic vibe.
+• Barranco: This bohemian district features charming streets, the iconic Puente of the (masculine Suspiros (Bridge of Sighs), and a picturesque main plaza.
+It is excellent for walking and discovering its artistic vibe.

 • Centro Histórico: Pedestrian-only streets around the The heart Of the city and Jirón de la Unión make this area best explored on foot during the day.